-Reputational Costs: A data breach can erode the confidence of customers, donors, or clients, which can significantly impact sales and/or the reputation of your restaurant.
+Reputational Costs: A data breach can erode the confidence of customers, donors, or clients, which can significantly impact sales and/or the reputation of your organization.
 Often the indirect cost to the organization from adverse publicity outweighs direct costs and potential legal liabilities.

-Business Continuity Costs: Breaches that create, expose, or exploit vulnerabilities in network infrastructure may require that a network be taken off-line to prevent further dataloss.
-For restaurants that rely heavily on IT infrastructure, removing or decommissioning an affected system may have a direct impact on the restaurant.
+Business Continuity Costs: Breaches that create, expose, or exploit vulnerabilities in network infrastructure may require that a network be taken off-line to prevent further data-loss.
+For organizations that rely heavily on IT infrastructure (e.g., an eCommerce site), removing or decommissioning an affected system may have a direct impact on the organization.

-Competitive Disadvantage: Breaches that involve competitively sensitive information such as trade secrets, customer lists, or marketing plans may threaten the ability of your restaurant to compete.
+Competitive Disadvantage: Breaches that involve competitively sensitive information such as trade secrets, customer lists, or marketing plans may threaten the ability of your organization to compete.